Optimization

 Parameters:

-• bounds (tuple) - Contains the upper and lower bounds of the parameter value.
+• bounds (tuple) - Tuple containing the lower and upper bounds of the uniform probability distribution.

 Returns:

-• lp (float) Log probability of sample x in light of a uniform prior distribution.
+• lp (float) Log probability of x in light of a uniform prior distribution.

 Parameters: